 Cost of attendance - Expected family contribution = Financial need

 Your application information will be reviewed individually, and financial aid awards will be customized to your situation.
-If there are special circumstances within your family, or if a financial change occurs that you would like us to consider, complete and submit a Special Circumstance Appeal form.
-It may take up to 10 business days to process the appeal.
+If there are special circumstances within your family, or if a financial change occurs that you would like us to consider, submit a signed statement detailing the change.
+It may take up to 7-10 business days to process the appeal.